The Attorney’s Guide to Link Building

 - Content should be in-depth: Do not just submit guest posts that are shallow, 400-word articles.
 Look at similar pieces of content on the web and enhance yours with many more resources, angles, arguments and other elements that make it truly useful to your audience.

-- Ultimately, the owner of the site the guest post is appearing on will have the most say in what they want it to look like.
+- Be flexible: Ultimately, the owner of the site the guest post is appearing on will have the most say in what they want it to look like.

 Once you have the content written, outreach is the next step.
 Start with your own sphere of influence – for example, associates, other firms you might refer cases to or get cases from, other business owners, etc.

 The best way to do outreach is to email your contacts and offer to collaborate on content.
 Obviously no one knows your network like you do, so use your best judgment on how to approach people about guest posting.

 Remember to choose the sites you guest blog on wisely.
 Check out their backlink profiles, PR, Domain Authority, indexed pages, etc. Also, try to stick to blogs that are relevant to your practice area or your legal niche in general.